Denis Brogniart: Personal life

-Denis Brogniart was born to a mother who was a professor of mathematics and a father who holds a doctorate in law and a banking executive.
+Denis Brogniart was born on 12 June 1967, in Dijon.
+His mother was a professor of mathematics and his father was a banking executive and held a doctorate in law.
 He has two brothers: François and Gilles Brogniart.

 After a scientific baccalaureate at the Lycée Louis Pergaud in Besançon, he tried for a year and a half to go to medical school.
 He gave up and started working as a lifeguard and animator at Club Med in Spain and as an SB instructor in Port-des-Barques (with the city of Chennevières).
 He is in charge of the animation of the pool games2.
 At the same time, he is studying to become a teacher of physical education and sports.
 After graduating from the University of Caen Basse-Normandie, he entered the Institut pratique de journalisme (IPJ) in Paris1.
 His dream has always been to work as a sports journalist.